 That means that Facebook is not the publisher when you post something on your Facebook page.
 You have the responsibility for what you say.
 Just as your phone service provider isn’t responsible for anything you say on your phone, Twitter isn’t responsible for anything you post on your account.

 This seems reasonable, but there is controversy over the law.
-Donald Trump has threatened to veto the Defense Spending Bill if it doesn’t include a provision to repeal Section 230.
+Donald Trump threatened to veto a Defense Spending Bill if it didn’t include a provision to repeal Section 230.